Police cadets in the United Kingdom: Activities

 VPC teams also take part in many events and activities in their communities, such as the London Marathon, Notting Hill Carnival, Remembrance Sunday and Armed Forces Day parades.

 Cadets also take part in the Duke of Edinburgh's Award (DofE) and from 2019 will have the opportunity to participate in the UK Youth Achievement Awards.

 Police Cadets have no special powers.
 Unlike the previous full-time cadets, they rarely assist the police in actual policing activities, and are never sent to high-risk situations.
+However, it has been hinted that they have Police Staff powers by the official MPS VPC social account, but no legal document supports this.

 Once they reach the age of 14, cadets may go out in public with police officers to take part in low-risk policing activities.
 Undercover cadets have been used to test if shops are willing to sell alcohol, tobacco, vapes and weapons to underage customers.
 They may also assist policing at large public events and provide crime prevention advice to local residents and businesses.
+Cadets can also be used to support local, proactive policing.